-The College of Arts & Sciences offers day courses in a variety of studies that lead to baccalaureate degrees.
-Day baccalaureate programs in communication, education, and international business are offered through the College of Professional Studies.
+The College of Liberal Arts offers day courses in a variety of studies that lead to baccalaureate degrees.
 The Hamilton Holt School offers evening courses that lead to baccalaureate degrees in a variety of majors.

 GRADUATE PROGRAMS

 In addition to undergraduate degrees, the Hamilton Holt School offers graduate programs leading to master's degrees in counseling, education, human resources, liberal studies, teaching, and planning in civic urbanism.
 The Roy E. Crummer Graduate School of Business offers the Master of Business Administration degree through its early advantage (3/2), executive, and professional MBA program tracks.
 The Crummer Graduate School also administers the Centers for Management & Executive Education, Leadership, Entrepreneurship, and Philanthropy & Nonprofit Leadership.